 Distances will be measured to the quarter inch.
 Both of the athlete's fingertips must cross the designated line; then, as the athlete turns 180 degrees, he/she must maintain a continual hop while completing the turn.
 Athletes will be given two verbal warnings to correct their form; on the third infraction, the athlete will be stopped by a touch on the shoulder.
-Athletes will be warned for their rump being higher than their shoulders, hands and feet not hopping simultaneously, and not hopping in a continuous fluid motion.
-Athletes will be stopped for pausing or if any part of their body touches the floor besides their hands and feet.
+Athletes will be stopped for pausing and restarting or touching the knees/ stomach onto the floor.